Business Bloggers Beware

 In the recent case of Cairns v Modi, Lalit Modi, a former Chairman and Commissioner of the Indian Premier League found himself paying Chirs Cairns, a former New Zealand international cricketer, £90,000 because of a tweet in which he accused Cairns of match-fixing.
 Our own defamation expert, Samantha Wragg, is witnessing an increasing number of libel cases citing the use of social media and will be detailing these in an article soon, so watch this space!

-There's no doubt that websites and social media can be used to great effect to enhance the reputation of your business, but when exploiting these mediums you must be mindful of the potential consequences.‹‹ Back to articles
+There's no doubt that websites and social media can be used to great effect to enhance the reputation of your business, but when exploiting these mediums you must be mindful of the potential consequences.‹‹ Back to news articles